kamariana/kamariana/README.md

 How can I help?

-Send me an email at abd[at]kamariana.gm
+Send me an email at a[at]kamariana.gm